Cash for Books - How It Works

 Q: Where can I sell back my books?

 A: The Co-op Store offers several convenient buyback locations across campus for our end-of-semester buybacks.
-You can sell your books in The Co-op Store, in the lobby of Eberly, at our trailer in the Taco Bell parking lot, and at Foster Dining Hall.
 Check our Facebook page, www.facebook.com/iupcoopstore, for up-to-date details on dates, times and locations.

-A: When we know the instructor plans to use the book next semester, and we don't already have enough on hand, we will pay up to 50% of the textbook purchase price up to the quantity we need.
-Even when there is no national wholesale price for a book, which happens with old editions, The Co-op Store will often still buy back old editions that have been re-ordered by faculty for the next term.
+A: When we know the instructor plans to use the book next semester, and we don't already have enough on hand, we will pay a premium price up to the quantity we need., even when there is no national wholesale price for a book, which usually happens with old editions and custom books, The Co-op Store will often still buy back old editions that have been re-ordered by faculty for the next term.
 Old editions do not generally have as great a buyback value as current editions.

 Q: Can I sell back looseleaf textbooks?